-11. Removal of member, affiliate or registered student status for non-payment of sums due to the Association
+11. Removal of member, affiliate or registered student for non-payment of sums due to the Association

-- (1) Subject to the remainder of regulation 11 below, a member, affiliate or registered student shall cease to hold his status as such if any sum due to the Association (including without limitation in the case of a member his annual subscription) shall remain unpaid after three months from the date on which it was due to the Association. - (2) The Council may in its absolute discretion, either on its own volition or on the application of the individual concerned, suspend the operation of regulation 11(1) where it is of the opinion it is reasonable to do so. - (3) Regulation 11(1) shall not apply to an individual where a complaint in respect of him or of a relevant firm in relation to which he is a specified person has been received by the Association until such time as the complaint is finally disposed of and all applicable appeal periods have expired. - (4) Where a disciplinary order has been made against an individual member, affiliate or registered student or against a relevant firm in relation to which such person is a specified person, he will automatically cease to be a member if he fails to pay when due any amount imposed by way of a fine or costs pursuant to such order.
+(1) Subject to the remainder of regulation 11 below, a member, affiliate or registered student shall be removed from the register of members, affiliates or registered students if any sum due to the Association (including without limitation in the case of a member his annual subscription) shall remain unpaid after three months from the date on which it was due to the Association.

+(2) The Council may in its absolute discretion, either on its own volition or on the application of the individual concerned, suspend the operation of regulation 11(1) where it is of the opinion it is reasonable to do so.

+(3) Regulation 11(1) shall not apply to an individual where a complaint in respect of him or of a relevant firm in relation to which he is a specified person has been received by the Association until such time as the complaint is finally disposed of and all applicable appeal periods have expired.

+(4) Where a disciplinary order has been made against an individual member, affiliate or registered student or against a relevant firm in relation to which such person is a specified person, he will be removed from the register of members, affiliates or registered students if he fails to pay when due any amount imposed by way of a fine or costs pursuant to such order.
 Provided that the Chairman of the Committee that made the order may at his absolute discretion and on such terms as he deems fit agree to defer the due date for payment on the application of the member prior to such date if he is of the opinion that such deferral is appropriate in all the circumstances.